Why Air Quality Matters

 Air Quality and Transportation Planning

-The U.S. Department of Transportation, along with the EPA, reviews the region’s transportation plan to determine whether it conforms to air quality standards.
+The U.S. Department of Transportation (USDOT), along with the EPA, reviews the RTP to determine whether it conforms to air quality standards.
 If it does not, federal transportation funds could be withheld from the region.

 Atlanta Roadside Emissions Exposure Study (AREES)

-ARC has created an interactive map that depicts air quality throughout the 20-county Atlanta region, based on the concentration of fine particulate matter (PM2.5).
+AREES spatially depicts air quality throughout the 20-county Atlanta region, focusing on particulate matter concentrations resulting from the transportation system.